run2bizdocs/documentation/en-us/docs/run2biz-platform/workflow/use/user-task-configure.md

     *	Create an instance for each user: in the assignment, if there is a semicolon in the users, a task will be created for each user;

-*	Identifier: it is a unique acronym for the task and it is used to code Rhino and for Neuro forms;
+*	Identifier: it is a unique acronym for the task and it is used to code Rhino and for Builder forms;

 *	Counts SLA: it sets "Yes" or "No" ( the "Suspend SLA" status will appear in the ticket management interface);